cynthiatreger/cynthiatreger/README.md

 - ⚡ Fun fact: ...
 -->

-I am working at Microsoft in the fantastic Advanced Azure Networking GBB team :star_struck:
+I am working at Microsoft in the fantastic Azure Networking GBB team :star_struck:

 My github journey has only just started, but more repos to come soon!